oconnorhorrill/Face-Recognition/README.md

 Original work on the GUI and video capture is by Luigi De Russis of the Politecnico di Torino and who's tutorial material can be found at https://github.com/opencv-java.
 Face training and face recognition where implimented by Igor who's Linux .so and .jar file can be found at https://github.com/heroinsoul.
 Compliling the face recognition system openCV for windows based machines and load assessments was undertaken by Jim O'Connorhorrill at Cuerobotics.

 Download opencv-310 and install.
 Replace the .dll and .jar file in C:/opencv/build/java/x64 and C:/opencv/build/ respectively.
-The .dll was build for 64bit machines.
+The .dll was built for 64bit machines.